stefanogg/InToxSa/README.md

 6-InToxSa_paper: various scripts for GWAS, processing of convergent evolution and generation of figures for the paper

 7-Operetta: scripts to process Operetta data

+8-eLife_revision: supplementary analyses performed to address the comments by the eLife reviewers